MichZipp/Latex-Clean-Up-Tool/README.md

 Furthermore, this tool can be used to delete specified file extensions in a directory recursively.

+This tool was tested sucessfully under Python 2.7.14!

 ## Configuration
 The `CleanUpConfig.json` defines the file extension to delete and the path to the directory.
 ```json